How to Apply for NCSS TSS Funding (Formerly Tech-and-GO!): Eligibility & Application Steps

 A well-scoped digital project and an experienced vendor can significantly increase your chance of approval.

-Understanding NCSS Tech-and-GO!
-Funding
+Understanding NCSS TSS Digitalisation Funding

 Reduce administrative burden